- Career Development Workshops

 - Implement system changes to promote quality and improve patient safety

 - Address current challenges in academic and educational systems for improving hospital medicine

 - Discuss new policy, financial, ethical, legal and management trends impacting inpatient care

-Choose from six options of intensive learning in a wide range of topics.
+Enhance your learning experience at HM20 by adding a Pre-Course.
+Choose from seven options offered in a wide range of topics.

 Join the thousands of attendees who come every year.
 Help put your career on the fast track, whether you are just starting out or have been in the field for years — our conference offers a comprehensive array of educational and networking opportunities designed for you.

 March 25, 2019 – 1:00 – 4:00 p.m.

 Course Directors: Joshua D. Lenchus, DO, RPh, FACP, SFHM